Master Plan

 The Company

-I believe that The future of human settlement in space is orbital.
+We believe that The future of human settlement in space is orbital.
 Our journey to commercialize and settle in Earth and Lunar orbits parallels the westward expansion of the American frontier, akin to the utilization of the ‘covered wagon’ and subsequent railroads that stabilized the settlement network.

-We achieve this goal through developing our Flagship project, EDEN Prime (EP) : a general-purpose orbital logistic spacecraft that allows a true space economy where goods, resources, and an entire supply chain can be logistically managed and operated in orbit.
+EDEN Prime (EP) : a general-purpose orbital logistic spacecraft that allows a true space economy where goods, resources, and an entire supply chain can be logistically managed and operated in orbit.

 We realize that our company’s journey will span decades, demanding a team with unrivaled dedication, significant financial investment, and breakthroughs in engineering to create a mass-market impact.
 Though the path ahead is fraught with risks, success holds the promise of a monumental positive impact on humanity’s expansion beyond our atmosphere, positioning us as a leading force in the global market.